lin-frederic/CaMiT/README.md

 #### **Running Experiments**
 1. Pretrain Mocov3 models with code in `pretrain` or download (`checkpoints`)[https://huggingface.co/datasets/fredericlin/CaMiT-embeddings]
-2. Navigate to the `Incremental` folder to run ncm evaluation scrips
+2. Navigate to the `Incremental` folder to run ncm evaluation scripts

 #### **Evaluation**